Estimated reading time: 5 minutes

 In Finland’s capital city, Helsinki, you can always find something to do or see.
 This seaside city, awarded with City of Design status by Unesco, is filled with events, restaurants and cafés, Nordic design and architecture.
 Within the city center you can visit one of the world renowned museums, art galleries and libraries, stroll the boulevard for boutiques and markets or even experience Finnish culture by taking a dip in the Baltic sea from the brand new design sauna right in the heart of the city!
 The public saunas of Helsinki are open all year round, even through winter.

-Various boat tours leave from the main market square so you can hop on to see the stunning archipelago area of Helsinki shore.
-In Helsinki, the Finnish nature is always within reach.
-You can explore the seaside trails that are easily accessible with public transport from the city, or take a trip to one of the many national parks and nature centers around the Helsinki area.
+Several boat tours depart from the main market square, allowing you to see the stunning archipelago area of Helsinki’s shore.
+Finnish nature is never far away in Helsinki.
+You can take public transportation from the city to the trails along the coast or visit one of the many national parks and nature centers in the Helsinki area.

 Edunation’s partner universities in Helsinki: